MarioAndWario/DielectricKit/README.md

 incorporated from the open-source [`BerkeleyGW`](https://berkeleygw.org) package.
 The input and output formats are also compatible with `BerkeleyGW`.

-`Chi.x` calculates the polarizability function (`chimat.h5` and/or `chi0mat.h5`) in reciprocal space using Kohn-Sham eigenstates and eigenvalues from a density-functional theory calculation.
+`Chi.x` calculates the irreducible polarizability function (`chimat.h5` and/or `chi0mat.h5`) in reciprocal space using Kohn-Sham eigenstates and eigenvalues from a density-functional theory (DFT) calculation.
 Current, we only support [`Quantum ESPRESSO`](https://www.quantum-espresso.org), which is an open-source DFT code.

-`EpsInv.x` calculates use `chimat.h5` and/or `chi0mat.h5` as input to calculate the inverse dielectric response function (`epsmat.h5` and/or `eps0mat.h5`) in reciprocal space.
+`EpsInv.x` uses `chimat.h5` and/or `chi0mat.h5` as input to calculate the inverse dielectric response function (`epsmat.h5` and/or `eps0mat.h5`) in reciprocal space.

-`RealSpace.x` perform fast Fourier transform to calculate polarizability or inverse dielectric response functions in real space.
-The result with one fixed coordinate is output in the Xcrysden format (.xsf).
+`RealSpace.x` performs Fast Fourier Transform (FFT) to calculate the polarizability or inverse dielectric response functions in real space.
+The result with one fixed coordinate is output in the [XCrySDen](http://www.xcrysden.org) format (.xsf).

 ## Theoretical formalism